ponceoscarj/Overdiagnosis/Overdiagnosis.md

 # Summary of forest plots

-**Figure 1.
-Incidental diagnosis in patients with Thyroid Cancer by population group**
+## Figure 1.
+Incidental diagnosis in patients with Thyroid Cancer by population group

+> To generate this forest plot, we used information from Supplementary
+> Figures 1 to 30.

 ![](Output%20Figures/summary_overall_forestplots-1.svg)<!-- -->

-**Figure 2.
-Imaging and Histological Incidental diagnosis in patients with Thyroid Cancer by population group**
+## Figure 2.
+Imaging and Histological Incidental diagnosis in patients with Thyroid Cancer by population group

+> To generate this forest plot, we used information from Supplementary
+> Figures 1 to 30.

 ![](Output%20Figures/summary_Imaging_Histological_forestplots-1.svg)<!-- -->

 # Supplementary Figures

-**The information from the following supplementary graphs was used to generate Figure 1 and Figure 2**

 ## Suppl.
 Figures using Freeman-Tukey (FT) analysis